Duval County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be eligible for an Occupational Driver's License (ODL), also known as a hardship license, in Texas.
-This allows you to drive for essential purposes.
+Even if your license is suspended, you may be eligible for a restricted license, also known as an occupational license, in Texas.

-• IID Requirement: Depending on the circumstances of your DUI, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL.
+• IID Requirement: In some cases, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back

-Once your suspension period is over, you'll need to take steps to reinstate your driving privileges.
+Once your suspension period is over, you will need to take steps to reinstate your driver's license.

 After Criminal Case Concludes

-Duval DMV Offices
+Duval County DMV Offices

 Special Programs

-Last updated: February 22, 2026
+Last updated: April 1, 2026